-- bioassays using 100% effluent.
-Compliance with these requirements ensures that acutely toxic conditions to aquatic life passing through the acute and chronic mixing zones do not occur. - (3) Shall not restrict the passage of aquatic life The Discharger conducted a mixing zone study to evaluate the near-field effects of the discharge.
+- (2) Shall not cause acutely toxic conditions to aquatic life passing through the mixing zone - The SIP requires that the acute mixing zone be appropriately sized to prevent lethality to organisms passing through the mixing zone.
+U.S. EPA recommends that float times through a mixing zone less than 15 minutes ensures that there will not be lethality to passing organisms.
+The acute mixing zone extends 150 feet upstream or downstream of the diffuser depending on the direction of tidal flow.
+The worst-case condition for evaluating the acute dilution credits is slack tide, in which there is no river movement for approximately 1 hour, twice each day.
+Due to the design of the diffuser ports, each port will maintain a jet velocity of 5 feet per second (fps), allowing for turbulent mixing and rapid river entrainment.
+Furthermore, this Order includes acute toxicity effluent limitations that require compliance to be determined based on acute bioassays using 100 percent effluent.
+Compliance with these requirements ensures that acutely toxic conditions to aquatic life passing through the acute and chronic mixing zones do not occur. - (3) Shall not restrict the passage of aquatic life The Discharger's 2006 Modeling Studies and the 2013 Validation Study evaluated the near-field effects of the discharge.
 The Discharger evaluated the zone of passage around the mixing zone where water quality objectives are met.
-The allowed mixing zone has been established to ensure an adequate zone of passage is maintained.
-Old River ranges from 425 feet wide at the outfall to 320 feet wide at the downstream edge of the mixing zone.
-The effluent is discharged from a 120 diffuser pipe located at approximately the center of the creek and the effluent plume remains in the center portion of the creek within the mixing zone.
-The maximum width of the mixing zone is 5 feet, resulting is zones of passage on either side of the mixing zone. - (4) Shall not adversely impact biologically sensitive or critical habitats, including, but not limited to, habitat of species listed under federal or State endangered species laws The acute and chronic mixing zones will not cause acutely toxic conditions, allow an adequate zone of passage, and are sized appropriately to ensure that there will be no adverse impacts to biologically sensitive or critical habitats. - (5-9) Shall not produce undesirable or nuisance aquatic life; result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits; cause nuisance The allowance of the acute and chronic mixing zones will not produce undesirable or nuisance aquatic life, result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits; or cause nuisance.
+The results of the mixing zone studies indicate there is an adequate zone of passage for aquatic life that is at least one-half the width of the San Joaquin River. - (4) Shall not adversely impact biologically sensitive or critical habitats, including, but not limited to, habitat of species listed under federal or State endangered species laws The acute and chronic mixing zones will not cause acutely toxic conditions, allow an adequate zone of passage, and are sized appropriately to ensure that there will be no adverse impacts to biologically sensitive or critical habitats. - (5-9) Shall not produce undesirable or nuisance aquatic life; result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits; cause nuisance The allowance of the acute and chronic mixing zones will not produce undesirable or nuisance aquatic life, result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits; or cause nuisance.
 This Order requires the discharge to meet Title 22 (or equivalent) tertiary filtration, which will ensure continued compliance with these mixing zone requirements.
-Therefore, the allowance of the mixing zones will not produce undesirable or nuisance aquatic life, result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits, or cause nuisance. - (10) Shall not dominate the receiving water body or overlap a mixing zone from different outfalls - The acute and chronic mixing zones are small relative to the water body, so it will not dominate the water body.
+Therefore, the allowance of the mixing zones will not produce undesirable or nuisance aquatic life, result in floating debris, oil, or scum; produce objectionable color, odor, taste, or turbidity; cause objectionable bottom deposits, or cause nuisance.

+- (10) Shall not dominate the receiving water body or overlap a mixing zone from different outfalls - The acute and chronic mixing zones are small relative to the water body, so it will not dominate the water body.
 Furthermore, the mixing zones do not overlap mixing zones from other outfalls.
 There are no outfalls or mixing zones in the vicinity of the discharge. - (11) Shall not be allowed at or near any drinking water intake The acute and chronic mixing zones are not near a drinking water intake.